llinauer/austro_bird_classifier/README.md

 ## Introduction

 My girlfriend is a huge bird nerd.
-So am I, but she is even more so.
+So am I, but she even more so.
 I am an ML enthusiast too, so I thought of a way to combine these, and the idea for the austro_bird_classifier was born.
 Though, to be honest, it was not really my idea.
-I got it from working through the fastai fastbook, where you do a very similar thing, just with bears.
+I got it from working through the fastai [fastbook](https://github.com/fastai/fastbook), where you do a very similar thing, just with bears.
 Anyway, I thought it would be a cool project and that was motivation enough.